Case Interview Practice

 How to solve

-To solve this case, follow these steps:
+To effectively tackle this case, follow a structured approach:

 Quant checks to run